adinashby/starter-programming-patterns-exam-3-winter-2024/README.md

-# Programming Patterns - Exam 3 - Section 3
+# Programming Patterns - Exam 3

 This template repository is the starter project for Programming Patterns Exam 3 section 3.
 Written in Java, and tested with Gradle/JUnit.